4 Ethics

 In this chapter, we discussed three ethical frameworks and evaluated how they can be applied to our own research through the lens of Milgram’s famous obedience experiment.
 Studies like Milgram’s prompted serious conversations about how best to reconcile experimenter goals with participant well-being.
 The publication of the Belmont Report and later creation of ethics boards in the United States standardized the way scientists approach human subjects research, and created much-needed accountability.
 We also addressed our ethical responsibilities to the scientific community, both in how we report our data and how we distribute it.
 We hope that we have convinced you that careful, open science is an ethical imperative for researchers!

-- The COVID-19 pandemic led to an immense amount of “rapid-response” research in psychology that aimed to discover—and influence—the way people reasoned about contagion, vaccines, masking, and other aspects of the public health situation.
+- The COVID-19 pandemic led to an immense amount of “rapid-response” research in psychology that aimed to discover—and influence—the way people reasoned about contagion, vaccines, masking, and other aspects of public health.
 What are the specific ethical concerns that researchers should be aware of for this type of research?
-Are there reasons for more caution in this kind of research than in other “run-of-the-mill” research?
+Are there reasons for more caution in this kind of research than in more “run-of-the-mill” research?

 - Think of an argument against open science practices—for example, that following open science practices is especially burdensome for researchers with more limited resources (you can make up another if you want!).
 Given our argument that researchers have an ethical duty to openness, how would you analyze this argument under the three different ethical frameworks we discussed?